Up to 60% off sofas & mattresses — limited‑time deals.

 How we tested it

-We rotated all four mattresses through the same bedroom setup and ran repeatable checks for Support, Cooling, Pressure Relief, Motion Isolation, Responsiveness, Edge Support, and Durability.
-I logged full nights plus “desk-to-bed” evenings (reading and laptop) to see whether lumbar support held once the foams warmed up.
-Marcus did the heavy-load hip and edge-sit checks, Mia did extended side-sleep pressure checks, and Jamal focused on turning effort and rebound during position changes.
-Dr. Adrian Walker reviewed our alignment notes and flagged where a soft top could mask weak midsection support.
+We rotated all four mattresses through the same bedroom setup and ran repeatable checks using our mattress testing process for support, cooling, pressure relief, motion isolation, responsiveness, edge support, firmness feel, and durability.
+I logged full nights plus reading sessions in bed to see whether my lower back still felt supported after the foams warmed up.
+Marcus handled heavier-load hip and edge checks, Mia did longer side-sleep pressure checks, and Jamal focused on turn effort and rebound.
+Dr. Adrian Walker reviewed our alignment notes and flagged where a plush top could hide weaker midsection support.

 Sealy Posturepedic Pro Dupont Soft